 What is Gazumping and is it Legal?

-Being gazumped means that even after comparing conveyancers and starting the buying process, you could still be outbid.
-Compare My Move has created this guide to help you understand the meaning of gazumping and how to avoid it, making your conveyancing process that much easier.
+Being gazumped means that even after starting the buying process, you could still be outbid.
+Compare My Move has created this guide to help you understand the meaning of gazumping and how to avoid it.

 Why Does Gazumping Happen?